G{\aa}rding Polynomials: Abstract

 \section{Abstract}

-We introduce G{\aa}rding polynomials, a class of real multivariate polynomials defined via positivity regions invariant under translation by positive directions and closed under strictly positive affine transformations.
-We establish a structural theorem providing two complementary characterizations of this class: one via reduction to the multi-affine case through polarization, and another via a recursive condition involving partial derivatives.
+We introduce G{\aa}rding polynomials, a class of real multivariate polynomials characterized by positivity regions that are invariant under translation by positive vectors and closed under strictly positive affine transformations.
+We prove that this geometric formulation is equivalent both to a reduction to the multi-affine setting via polarization and to a recursive criterion in terms of partial derivatives.

-The class of G{\aa}rding polynomials strictly extends that of real stable polynomials while retaining many of their structural properties.
-In particular, multi-affine G{\aa}rding polynomials with nonnegative coefficients satisfy the Rayleigh property, and their positive univariate specializations yield ultra log-concave coefficient sequences.
-Moreover, the G{\aa}rding property for several matroid generating functions is preserved under natural matroid operations.
+The class of G{\aa}rding polynomials strictly extends that of real stable polynomials while preserving many of their structural properties.
+In particular, multi-affine G{\aa}rding polynomials with nonnegative coefficients satisfy the Rayleigh property, and their positive univariate specializations have ultra log-concave coefficient sequences.

-As applications, we obtain new negative dependence results for generating functions associated with various classes of matroids and graphs—many of which lie beyond the reach of real stability or Lorentzian methods—as well as for characteristic polynomials of certain matrix classes.
+The G{\aa}rding property for several matroid generating functions is preserved under natural matroid operations.
+As applications, we derive new negative dependence results for generating functions associated with various classes of matroids and graphs, including examples previously beyond the scope of real stability and Lorentzian methods.
+We further obtain analogous results for characteristic polynomials arising from certain matrix classes.

 {}